CamillaTH/portfolio-4/README.md

 ## Frameworks

 * This application is using the python frameWork Django v3.2.21
-* Db is a postgresSql hosted on elephantsql.com
+* Db is a postgresSql hosted on elephantsql.com.
-* Site is deployed at heroku.com
+* Site is deployed at heroku.com.
-* jQuery is used as JS framwork
+* jQuery is used as JS framwork.
-* Boostrap is used as HTML/css framwork
+* Boostrap is used as HTML/css framwork.
+* For image storage Cloudinary is used.

 ## Features